iwasnevergivenaname/spotify-evaluation/README.md

 # spotify evaluation

-welcome to this Flask personality evaluation app! judgements are made using a users available Spotify data
+hello :) welcome to an app that learned to judge you. built with Flask, SQLAlchemy, and connected to a machine learning application built specifically welcome to this Flask personality evaluation app! judgements are made using a users available Spotify data

 ## getting started